Dorothy Kingsley: MGM

-After she had been at MGM a while, Kingsley acquired the reputation as a fixer in construction.
+After she had been at MGM for a while, Kingsley acquired the reputation as a fixer during production.
 She would regularly be called down to the set to fix pictures on the fly when the original writers were no longer on the scene to be consulted.
-The studio kept her working all the time and her contract was continually being extended.
+The studio kept her working all the time, and her contract was continually being extended.